8108 Senior Legal Process Clerk

 Note: A passing score must be achieved on all examination components in order to be placed/ranked on the Eligible List.
 The hiring department may administer additional position-specific selection procedures to make final hiring decisions.

-Qualified applicants will be notified by email of the exact time, date, and location of the examinations.
+Those applicants meeting the Minimum Qualifications will be notified of the exact date, time and place to report to the examination.